Neelp20/Project-4-TheWoodenSpoon/TESTING.md

 ## Unit Testing

 Due to time constraints, automated testing was not implemented.
-However, extensive manual testing was performed across key user journeys such as booking reservations, navigating the menu, user authentication, and error handling—to ensure reliable functionality and smooth user experience.
+However, extensive manual testing was performed across key user journeys such as booking reservations, navigating the menu, user authentication, and error handling to ensure reliable functionality and smooth user experience.

 ## Accessibility